gecko0307/dagon/doc/Basics.md

-# Dagon Application Architecture
+# Dagon Basics

-## Game
+## Game and Scene

-Dagon is object oriented: all entities in it are classes.
 At the root of an application hierarchy there is an `Application` object.
 Usually you'll want to use its more feature-rich derived class, `Game`.
 Typical use case is to make a custom game class that derives from `Game` and encapsulates your components:

 ```d
 import dagon;